umalabs/correlated-authorization/README.md

 1. Define relationship-driven policies—user-to-user and user-to-resource relationships.
 2. Provide more details on the push-pull mechanism.
 3. Explore other ways of data origin authenticity (WebFinger, DKIM).
 Use the DKIM signed email in a claims token as an expedient way to convey some asserted attributes about the sender (alternatively, after forwarding, about the recipient also).

+&emsp;The ability to dynamically establish ephemeral trust between the requesting party and the resource owner's resources makes the Correlated Authorization framework compatible with the Zero Trust concept.

 &emsp;A prototype implementation of the proposed framework, working as a proof of concept, would be interesting to build.